How to grow oyster mushrooms at home - the advice of a recognized specialist

 Sawdust or shavings, crushed bark of deciduous trees, straw or hay, sunflower husk, crushed corn cobs are poured into large polypropylene bags or sacks sewn from dense geotextile, tightly tightened, trying to squeeze the air as much as possible, placed in troughs or barrels, poured with boiling water and stand until it cools.

-In some instructions on growing mushrooms, the temperature of the water for steaming is indicated within 60-70 degrees and the interval of keeping the substrate in it is 5-6 hours, but it is clear that at home it can not be achieved, as the water cools down rather quickly and the desired result is disinfection of the substrate is not achieved.
-In the same house, to prepare 1-3-5 substrate bags without much effort, you can boil 100-200 l water with a conventional bucket boiler.
+In some mushroom growing instructions, the temperature of the steaming water is indicated within 60-70 degrees and the interval of keeping the substrate in it is 5-6 hours, but it is clear that this cannot be achieved at home, as the water cools down quite quickly and the desired result disinfection of the substrate is not achieved.
+In the conditions of the house, for the preparation of 1-3-5 bags of substrate, you can boil 100-200 liters of water with little effort using an ordinary bucket boiler.

 After steaming, the bags with the substrate are removed and allowed to merge with excess water.

-Somewhat more "troublesome" method, but having 100% efficiency - decontamination of the substrate in the microwave oven, which is easily accomplished when growing mushrooms at home.
+A somewhat more “troublesome” method, but having 100% effectiveness is the disinfection of the substrate in the microwave, which is easily done when growing mushrooms at home.

-Preliminarily, the substrate is moisturized well.
-Depending on the volume of the microwave oven, a part of the substrate is placed in a large bowl that is covered with a plastic bag - any suitable plastic bag-bag is suitable.
-The furnace is turned on at full power for 10 minutes.
-If the furnace is placed near 3 liters, then for 2 hours it is possible to process up to 50 l of substrate.
+Preliminarily, the substrate is well moistened.
+Depending on the volume of the microwave oven, part of the substrate is placed in a large bowl, which is covered with a plastic bag - any suitable plastic bag bag will do.
+The stove is turned on at full power for 10 minutes.
+If about 3 liters are placed in the oven, then up to 2 liters of substrate can be processed in 50 hours.